ofarbrot/ML4Physics_homework2/README.md

 # ML4Physics – Homework 2: Regression of Anomalous Exponent α

-This repository contains my solution to **Task 2** of the ML4Physics homework: regression of the anomalous diffusion exponent **α** from stochastic trajectories generated via Fractional Brownian motion.
+This repository contains our solution to **Task 2** of the ML4Physics homework: regression of the anomalous diffusion exponent **α** from stochastic trajectories generated via Fractional Brownian motion.